Elc3r/Legilimens-Hogwarts-Legacy-cpp/README.md

 - Thanks to [p-ranav](https://github.com/p-ranav) for creating the [argparse](https://github.com/p-ranav/argparse) and [tabulate](https://github.com/p-ranav/tabulate) C++ libraries, and [aafulei](https://github.com/aafulei) for creating the [color-console](https://github.com/aafulei/color-console) library.
 - Thanks to [kaivar](https://www.nexusmods.com/hogwartslegacy/users/49715466) for creating a fix for the [139/140 conjuration bug](https://www.nexusmods.com/hogwartslegacy/mods/832) and the [butterfly bug](https://www.nexusmods.com/hogwartslegacy/mods/778).
 - Thanks to [lillaka](https://www.nexusmods.com/users/2211740) for not only giving me ideas to improve the mod, but actually implementing those ideas and giving me the code.
+- Thanks to [Katt](https://github.com/topche-katt) for the open‑source project [hlsavetool](https://github.com/topche-katt/hlsavetool) (MIT), parts of which were adapted for internal Oodle save decompression support.